❉ What happened to the mini-episode of Monty Python’s Flying Circus scheduled for Christmas Day 1969?

 The ‘Christmas Night With The Stars’ studio inserts consist of fits and starts, and there’s no sign of any business regarding President of Leisure Footwear Ltd and his wife, sadly.
 Doubly gutting as such a skit appears to be devoid from the usual archives (Trust me, I’ve looked – short of rifling through Michael Palin’s bins in Crouch End).

-What we know would have featured, is a ‘clean’ play-through of the title sequence, followed by an unidentified sketch featuring “Graham and Eric”, as the mysterious voice over the studio clock states.
+What we know would have featured, is a ‘clean’ play-through of the title sequence, followed by an unidentified sketch featuring “Graham and Eric” (perhaps as President of Leisure Footwear Ltd and The Man Who Is Having An Affair With His Wife?), as the mysterious voice over the studio clock states.
 After that, it’s straight into Terry Gilliam’s ‘Charles Fatless’ animation (14.10m into the tape), Graham Chapman’s pepperpot vox pops later used in “The Ant” – “I want to complain about all this sex on the television…I mean, I keep falling off!” – complete with the ‘Rubber mac of Zurich’ title crawl (10.15m in) before leading into the already-recorded Pet Conversions.

 We cut to another Chapman pepperpot vox pops (unused elsewhere) complaining about cruelty to animals (“Well, I think it’s shocking teaching young people cruel things to do with animals.
 Leave that Thompson’s Gazelle alone, Kevin!”).
 Rather wonderfully, Chapman’s pepperpot reprises the ‘offscreen slap’ gag from the Art Gallery sketch!